Substantial: Personal life

 He is married to Rachelle Etienne-Robinson.
 They met at Pratt Institute.
 Substantial and Rachelle are co-CEOs of Substantial Art & Music.

 In May 2011 Substantial underwent a preventative surgery to remove a potentially cancerous growth from his large and small intestines.
-Discussing the surgery Substantial said, “The purpose of the procedure I had on May 10th was to remove the section of my large and small intestines, where the growth was located.
-As I mentioned before, I don’t have cancer but I have decided to do the […] surgery as a preventive measure.”
+Discussing the surgery Substantial said, "The purpose of the procedure I had on May 10th was to remove the section of my large and small intestines, where the growth was located.
+As I mentioned before, I don’t have cancer but I have decided to do the […] surgery as a preventive measure."

 Career

-According to Raptology, Substantial has performed in nearly 20 countries and has collaborated with artists such as Kool Herc, Verbal (M-Flo), Oddisee, Jeff Bernat and more.
-Substantial has licensed music to major brands such as Ford Motor Company, Amazon and Uber and also had his music featured in films and television shows such as Kevin Hart’s Laugh at My Pain, Kill Me 3 Times starring Simon Pegg, Daytime Emmy nominated show Tough Love and its spin off series Pillow Talk.
-Substantial has appeared in the documentaries, Freestyle: The Art of Rhyme and Give Back.
-In 2019, Substantial wrote and produced music featured in the video game Renaine, to be released on the Nintendo Switch and the South Korean online game Tree of Savior.

 Substantial gained prominence after collaborating with Japanese Hip-Hop producer, Nujabes (Seba Jun) and signing to his record label Hyde Out Productions.
 Substantial's 2001 debut album, To This Union A Sun Was Born was a result of this collaboration.
 The album was a top-10 hit in Japan, and he continued to work with Seba until the producer's death in 2010.

-January 2008 he released his second studio album Sacrifice, which was the #1 in sales on website undergroundhiphop.com.
+January 2008 he released his second studio album Sacrifice, which was the No. 1 in sales on website undergroundhiphop.com.
 In February 2008 Substantial was a featured artist on both iTunes and Myspace.
 Substantial was featured in the Rap/R&B monthly Black Beat Magazine in March 2008 in a full-page feature.

 Later in 2008 Substantial's video for his single "It's You (I Think)" received the "Winning Freshman Video" award from MTV.
 The video was posted on the MTV website, as was the following interview with Substantial.